JoshuaSkootsky/doctorBadger/README.md

 ### Manual deploy off Heroku CLI

-As a backup, or before you set up Continuous Delievery off master branch as above, `npm run deploy` will send the current state of master to Heroku.
+As a backup, or before you set up Continuous Delievery off master branch as above, the `npm run deploy` script will send the current state of master to Heroku.

 1. Make sure that all your work is fully committed and merged into your master branch on Github.